cjdrake/pyeda/doc/source/relnotes.rst

 The C library uses reference counting for memory management, and I have done some extensive testing to make sure it doesn't leak memory.
-The API isn't isn't documented to the level of a finished product, but if you want to figure out the broad strokes just read the ``boolexpr.h`` header file.
+The API isn't documented to the level of a finished product, but if you want to figure out the broad strokes just read the ``boolexpr.h`` header file.
 The algorithms are all single-threaded at the moment.